vacp2p/rfc/specs/waku/waku-0.md

 Released [March 17,2020](https://github.com/vacp2p/specs/commit/7b9dc562bc50c6bb844ac575cb221ec9cda2530a)

 - Clarify the preferred way of handling unknown keys in the `status-options` association list.
-- Correct spec/implementation mismatch: Change RLP keys to be the their int values in order to reflect production behaviour
+- Correct spec/implementation mismatch: Change RLP keys to be the their int values in order to reflect production behavior

 ### Version 0.4